ai4d-iasc/trixie/docs/Trixie-Status.md

 ## Upcoming Planned Downtime

+### None

+## Current Issues / Outages

+### None

+## Past Events / Incidents
-**Monday, July 7th, 2025 - Wednesday, July 9th, 2025** - Please note that there will be a
+- [RESOLVED] Monday, July 7th, 2025 - Wednesday, July 9th, 2025 - Please note that there will be a
 maintenance performed on Beatrix on from July 7th – 7AM to the 9th - 5PM.
 The cluster will be
 unavailable to users during this time window.
 Jobs will remain in the queues and will resume when the maintenance is over.
-Research Platform Support
- ---
-Veuillez noter qu'un entretien sera effectué sur Beatrix du 7 juillet à 7h au 9 juillet à 17h.
+Research Platform Support --- Veuillez noter qu'un entretien sera effectué sur Beatrix du 7 juillet à 7h au 9 juillet à 17h.
 La grappe sera hors d’usage durant cette période.
 Les tâches resteront en file d'attente et reprendront une fois la maintenance terminée.
 Soutien à la plateforme de recherche

-## Current Issues / Outages

-### None

-## Past Events / Incidents
 - [RESOLVED] [2025-04-07 -> 2025-04-11] Trixie will be offline for planned maintenance for system update --- Trixie sera hors ligne pour une maintenance planifiée pour la mise à jour du système.Trixie will be updated to RHEL 9.5 to address outstanding CVEs and to remain within the support window for RHEL.
 User software _may_ be impacted, and RPS has provided 4 nodes for testing software stacks prior to the system update.
 These nodes are in the 'UpdateTest' queue.
 Several back-end services will be updated as well, but no user impact is expected from these changes. --- Trixie sera mis à jour vers RHEL 9.5 afin de corriger les CVE non résolus et de respecter la période de support de RHEL.
 Les logiciels utilisateurs pourraient être impactés, et RPS a fourni quatre nœuds pour tester les piles logicielles avant la mise à jour du système.
 Ces nœuds sont dans la file d'attente « UpdateTest ».
 Plusieurs services back-end seront également mis à jour, mais ces changements n'auront aucun impact sur les utilisateurs.
 - [RESOLVED] [2025-01-24] Temporary reduction in TrixieMain and TrixieLong Queues / Réduction temporaire des files d'attente TrixieMain et TrixieLong
 At the request of a NRC project, 24 of Trixie's 36 nodes have been allocated to the use of a single large job/project.
 There should be no other impact on users.
 RPS will inform users when the queues have returned to normal. / À la demande d'un projet du CNRC, 24 des 36 nœuds de Trixie ont été affectés à l'utilisation d'un seul gros projet/tâche.
 Il ne devrait pas y avoir d'autre impact sur les utilisateurs.
 SPR informera les utilisateurs lorsque les files d'attente seront revenues à la normale.